CHRISTMAS IN COPENHAGEN 2023

 5. Admire the Decorations at Hotel d’Angleterre

-Stop by the upscale Hotel d’Angleterre that lights up with Copenhagen’s most beautiful Christmas facade.
+Stop by the upscale Hotel d’Angleterre on your way to Christmas Market at Kongens Nytorv.
+Hotel d’Angleterre is known for Copenhagen’s most beautiful Christmas decorations.

 HOTEL D’ANGLETERRE Copenhagen